 Folding down the seams of the pour over cone allows it to sit closer to the wall of the brewer, for a more consistent flavour.

 Thoroughly wet the filter with hot water and discard after use.

 Use 2 tbsp (10 g) of coffee grounds for every cup (180 ml, 6 fl oz) of water.
 Even out the grounds and set the scale to zero.

 Grind size is everything.
 Too coarse and the water will move through the brew bed too quickly; too fine and the coffee will brew too slowly, producing a bitter flavour.

-Pour a small amount of water onto the grounds
+Slowly pour a small amount of water onto the grounds